electronut/ElectronutLabs-bluey/blackmagic-prog.md

 (gdb) run
 Starting program: C:\mahesh\nRF5_SDK_12.2.0_f012efa\examples\peripheral\blinky\pca10040\blank\armgcc\_build\blinky.hex
 ```
 At this point you'll be able to see the LED blinking on **bluey** in various colors.

 Now we're ready to do some debugging.
-We'll use the *.out* file, since that has
+We'll use the *.out* file this time, since that has
-the symbols present for debugging.
+the necessary code symbols required for debugging.

+# Using GDB in the Atom editor